nimblehq/ios-templates/.github/wiki/Fastlane.md

 The `fastlane match` is here for sharing one code signing identity across the development team to simplify the codesigning setup and prevent code signing issues.

-To synchronize the machine with the certificate and profiles, which are stored in a match repository, please use the following lanes:
+To synchronize the machine with the certificates and profiles, which are stored in a match repository, please use the following lanes:

 | `syncDevelopmentCodeSigning` | `syncAdHocStagingCodeSigning` | `syncAdHocProductionCodeSigning` | `syncAppStoreCodeSigning` |
 |---|---|---|---|